Kogelberg Biosphere Reserve

 4Kogelberg Biosphere Reserve Kleinmond 10 August 2019

-Experience the best of both worlds in the final race on the Cape Winter Trail Series® in the Kogelberg Biosphere Reserve surrounding Kleinmond.
+Experience the best of both worlds in the final race of the Cape Winter Trail Series® in the Kogelberg Biosphere Reserve surrounding Kleinmond.
 This is as diverse a route as you can get with coastal pathways, forests and mountain trails complete with spectacular ocean views.
-This is trail running diversity at it's best!
+This is trail running at it's best!

 Directions to venue: Click Here